VEuPathDB/StaticContent/content/common/workshops/VEuPath-Sept2022.md

   <br><br>

-  <p><h2>Computer and internet access</h2></p>
+  <h2>Computer and internet access</h2>
-  <p>We recommend that you have a laptop or desktop computer equipped with Zoom software and a wifi or wired internet connection.
+  We recommend that you have a laptop or desktop computer equipped with Zoom software and a wifi or wired internet connection.
 Although cell phones can run Zoom, they are inadequate for completing the hands-on exercises.
-Using your cell phone for lectures and discussions and a laptop for the hands-on exercises is a reasonable setup. </p>
+Using your cell phone for lectures and discussions and a laptop for the hands-on exercises is a reasonable setup.
   <br><br>

-  <p><h2>Cost and fees</h2></p>
+  <h2>Cost and fees</h2>
-  <p>The workshop is free and everyone is welcome.
-Please feel free to forward information about the workshop and registration to your colleagues. </p>
+  The workshop is free and everyone is welcome.
+Please feel free to forward information about the workshop and registration to your colleagues.
   <br><br>

   <h2>Instructors</h2>